-Before enforcing a judgment in NSW, it is a good idea to get legal advice.
+Before taking steps to enforce a judgment in NSW, it is a good idea to get legal advice.

-the court issuing the judgment.
+the court.
 This is called a 'sealed copy of the judgment'.

-You can contact the court where the original judgment is made to request a sealed copy by telephone or in writing.
+You can request a sealed copy of the judgment at the court where the original judgment was made.
+You can contact the court by telephone or in writing.
 There may be a fee involved depending on the state or territory where you got the judgment.

 Once you have a sealed copy of the judgment you need to take it to a Local Court.
 The sealed judgment will be registered as a judgment of the Local Court.

 You will need to complete one form: